-Designers now have a new choice
+Designers now have a new tool for reducing EMI

 With the introduction of MEMS technology and a programmable architecture, ultra-small spread spectrum oscillators (SSXOs) provide an extremely effective and easy-to-use low-power solution for reducing EMI.
 The new SiT9005 SSXO combines a MEMS resonator and advanced analog circuitry into a tiny 2.0 mm x 1.6 mm DFN package.
 This MEMS SSXO has a 95% smaller footprint and 70% lower height than the smallest quartz-based SSXO.

 Typical supply current is 4 mA at 1.8V and only 0.2 µA in standby mode, with a startup time of just 5 ms. The SiT9005 frequency ranges from 1 MHz up to 141 MHz, with stability over temp as low as ±20 ppm.
 MEMS and analog technology make this device extremely robust, with 10x better AC coupling noise injection immunity and 30x better shock/vibration resistance compared to quartz.
 In addition, it has the best cycle-to-cycle period jitter at <15 ps (picoseconds), ideal for clocking high-speed chips.